Urban Affairs

 Case studies of political decision-making roles in urban conflict management and resource allocation.
 Community power distribution, factors influencing change, leadership styles, and relationships to administrators and planners.
 Selected policy issues, such as redevelopment, education, crime, and service delivery.

-• MET UA 611: Community Development
+• MET UA 617: Actionable Sustainability

 • MET UA 619: Urban Transportation Policy and Planning

 This course will provide students with a broad introduction to important concepts and policy issues in transportation, principally at an urban and metropolitan level.
 In addition, the course will explore methods planning practitioners can use to analyze transportation problems and propose solutions.
 The course will use specific examples of planning initiatives (both operations and capital) from transportation agencies within the Boston Metropolitan region.
-Guest speakers from local, regional, and state transportation agencies within the Greater Boston Metropolitan area will supplement the instructor?s lectures and assigned readings.
+Guest speakers from local, regional, and state transportation agencies within the Greater Boston Metropolitan area will supplement the instructor's lectures and assigned readings.